shiftEscape/firebase-extensions/PREINSTALL.md

 > 💡 This extension will listen to the specified collection path for new message documents.

-Upon installation, you'll be prompted a list configuration parameters to customize your Chatbot implementation.
+Upon installation, you'll be prompted a list <a href="#configuration-parameters">configuration parameters</a> to customize your Chatbot implementation.

 Your `prompt` might look like this: